 Learning Disability Assessment

 A learning disability may also be referred to as a learning disorder.
-This diagnosis is made when a child demonstrates core difficulties in one (or more) of the following three foundational learning areas: reading, mathematics or written expression.
-Contact us for learning disability assessment in Vancouver.
+This diagnosis is made when a child demonstrates core difficulties in one (or more) of the following three foundational learning areas: reading, mathematics, or written expression.
+Compass Clinic is one of the best youth clinics in Vancouver.
+Contact us for a learning disability assessment in Vancouver.

 What is a Learning DIsability?